-- 1. Segment profit reconciliations of \$618 million include \$4 million for the elimination of intersegment transfers, \$654 million for the adjustment of inventories and negative \$41 million for the adjustment of non-current assets. - 2.
+- 1. Segment profit reconciliations of \(\pm\2,554\) million include \(\pm\2\) million for the elimination of intersegment transfers, \(\pm\2,556\) million for the adjustment of inventories and negative \(\pm\4\) million for the adjustment of non-current assets. - 2.
 Segment profit is adjusted to coincide with operating profit in the condensed quarterly consolidated statement of income.

-5. Subsequent event
+5. Income taxes

-Regarding the "Agreement between Japan and the Federal Republic of Germany for the Elimination of Double Taxation with respect to Taxes on Income and to Certain Other Taxes and the Prevention of Tax Evasion and Avoidance", the necessary approval process in Japan and Germany has been obtained on July 8, 2016 and the above tax agreement has been accepted.
+Regarding the "Agreement between Japan and the Federal Republic of Germany for the Elimination of Double Taxation with respect to Taxes on Income and to Certain Other Taxes and the Prevention of Tax Evasion and Avoidance," the necessary approval in Japan and Germany was obtained on July 8, 2016, and the above tax agreement has been accepted.
 As a result of the acceptance of the agreement, withholding taxes regarding dividend from subsidiaries in Germany to the Company will be exempt starting January 1, 2017.
-In accordance with the exemption of withholding taxes, deferred tax liabilities recorded related to dividend withholding taxes will be reversed during the second quarter of the fiscal year ending March 31, 2017.
+In accordance with the exemption of withholding taxes, deferred tax liabilities of ¥5,123 million recorded in relation to dividend withholding taxes were reversed during the second quarter of the fiscal year ending March 31, 2017.